Security from First Principles

 Controls follow threats

 Once you know who the realistic threat agents are, control selection becomes logical rather than arbitrary.
 Defending against negligent insiders means security awareness training, MFA, and DLP.
 Defending against external attackers means perimeter controls, patching, and monitoring.
 Different threats call for different responses, and trying to address all of them equally leads to oversights and bloated security budgets.
+In regulated environments many of these controls aren’t optional — frameworks like HIPAA, PCI DSS, and NIST prescribe specific requirements based on threat landscape.
+Compliance tells you the minimum.
+Threat modeling tells you if the minimum is enough.

 Threat Identification in the Cloud